ZaurInvictus/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an object representation of the html elements of a webpage.
+It gives us an interface that with which we can interact with and manipulate the page, changing document structure, content, and styling.
+The object model is a tree structure with each DOM element therefore being a tree node, containing all the same property keys as each other node.
+Some of these node properties are informational while others are methods that we can use for interaction.
+The DOM , creating and propagating event objects, which hold information about the event type and target, up the tree.

 2. What is an event?

+JavaScript's interaction with HTML is handled through events that occur when the user or the browser manipulates a page.
+When the page loads, it is called an event.
+When the user clicks a button, that click too is an event.
+Other examples include events like pressing any key, closing a window, resizing a window, etc.

 3. What is an event listener?

+An event listener is a procedure or function in a computer program that waits for an event to occur.
+Examples of an event are the user clicking or moving the mouse, pressing a key on the keyboard, disk I/O, network activity, or an internal timer or interrupt.
+The listener is programmed to react to an input or signal by calling the event's handler.

 4. Why would we convert a NodeList into an Array?

+To be able to use all array methods on it.

 5. What is a component?

+Components are the building block to modern application development.
+Being able to use HTML, CSS, and JS in a reusable way opens up new possibilities for web developers.
+A component is made of several parts: HTML, CSS, or JavaScript brought together for reuse in a website or application.

 ### Git Set up